-The mineralisation at Lena is confirmed to occur in vertical to steeply dipping, semi-parallel quartz lodes hosting gold within a mafic-ultramafic stratigraphic sequence.
+The high grade gold mineralisation at Break of Day occurs in vertical to steep westerly dipping, semi-parallel quartz lodes hosting gold with minor (1-2%) pyrite, within a dolerite-basaltic stratigraphic sequence.
+The separation of the Twilight and Velvet gold lodes varies along strike from 10 to 60 metres.
 The gold mineralisation is currently open along strike and down plunge.